300 Nigeria General Knowledge Questions and Answers (Current affairs)

 For example, ask the average Nigerian what the eagle in Nigeria stands for?
 Believe, 90% would fail.
 All this information can be found in a current affair.
-Now, there are so many Nigeria general knowledge (current affairs) online but these current affairs of 2019 you’re about to read were collated with a specific set of people in mind.
+Now, there are so much Nigeria general knowledge (current affairs) online but these current affairs of 2019 you’re about to read were collated with a specific set of people in mind.
 Post utme Students, Scholarship test & Job seekers going for interviews or aptitudes test but also good for general consumption.

 I have read many current affairs online and most of them contain secondary school government questions and also foreign and irregular information.
 The current affair on this page is strictly Nigeria and for Nigerians alone.